ROLLING THUNDER® FLORIDA CHAPTER 1

 Linda and Mario are outstanding members, and he will be missed by the Chapter family.

-Homer Roof
+Homer Ray Roof

 08/29/1943 - 08/10/2019

-Homer Ray Roof, age 75, a resident of Cocoa Beach, Florida and Shelby Ohio, died Saturday August 10, 2019 at his home in Shelby.
-Born August 29, 1943 in South Webster, Ohio to Wilbur Eugene and Alice (Hale) Roof, he was a Shelby and Mansfield resident the majority of his life, before moving to Florida in 2014.
-He was employed with AK Steel in Mansfield, a leading producer of flat-rolled carbon, stainless and electrical steel products, and retired after thirty plus years of service.
-He was a member of the Moose Lodge, Rolling Thunder Chapter 1 of Florida, and the Kiwanis Club in Florida.
+Born August 29, 1943 in South Webster, Ohio to Wilbur Eugene and Alice (Hale) Roof, he was a Shelby/Mansfield resident the majority of his life moving to Florida in 2014.
+He was employed with AK Steel in Mansfield retiring after thirty plus years of service.
+He was a member of the Moose Lodge, Rolling Thunder Chapter 1 of Florida and the Kiwanis Club in Florida.

 Homer farmed for many years and was very passionate about the use of his heavy equipment.
 He loved playing poker, fishing and riding his motorcycle.
 Homer will be remembered for his outgoing personality and his desire to make sure everyone was having a great time.